mickmcq/mickmcq.github.io/promptEngr.md

 [04iterAnnotate](/promptEngr/04iterAnnotate/index.html) introduces a prompt engineering tool for iterative development and an annotation tool for labeling data.

+[05techniques](/promptEngr/05techniques/index.html) introduces a survey of prompting techniques and prompt engineering approaches.

 # Exercises

 ## Exercise A